-In the concentration portion of the portfolio, AP student artists will find and express artistic voice through a series of works addressing a single concept.
+Your concentration is a sustained investigation of an idea or topic that your entire collection of works centers around.
+AP student artists will find and express artistic voice through a series of 15 works addressing a single concept.
 With a range of possible approaches to the concentration, the amount of artwork each individual student creates should be dictated by the focus of the investigation.
-A total of 12 slides are required for portfolio submission, which can include detail and close-ups of other works in this section.
+A total of 15 pieces are required for portfolio submission.

 The College Board has provided the following concentration topic examples: